April 27th, 2019

 - Normalization of the curves of the spine

 - Objectives for yoga progressions in physiotherapy practice

 - Pain biology education

 A few years in to my career focusing on pelvic physiotherapy, I have taken many of the amazing courses through Pelvic Health Solutions.
-There are 3 so far that have been instrumental in changing the way I think and treat as a physiotherapist in general: Clinical Skills for Treating Pain; Cultural Implications of Sex, Shame & Vulnerability; and Innovative Exercises for the Sensitive Nervous System.
+There are 4 so far that have been instrumental in changing the way I think and treat as a physiotherapist in general: Clinical Skills for Treating Pain; Cultural Implications of Sex, Shame & Vulnerability; Cultural Competencies in Pelvic Health and Innovative Exercises For The Sensitive Nervous System.
 When I went to school for physiotherapy there was never a focus on the difference in treatment between patients with an acute injury, and those who have had symptoms for longer than a few months.
 There is a difference… and it is our duty as physiotherapists to assess for these differences and administer the proper avenue to help enhance quality of life.
 Most of our clients have had long-standing pain and functional changes, so even if your focus isn’t on pelvic health I highly recommend these courses early in your career!

 – Jill M